slideflow/slideflow/docs-source/source/tutorial2.rst

     >>> import slideflow as sf
     >>> P = sf.Project('/home/er_project', name="Breast_ER", annotations=...)

-If you initialize a project with keywords, you will need to manually create a new dataset source with the :meth:`slideflow.project.Project.add_dataset` method:
+If you initialize a project with keywords, you will need to manually create a new dataset source with the :meth:`slideflow.Project.add_dataset` method:

 .. code-block:: python